Compact and aligned text (CAT) Client

 Any

-count(index=None, params=None, headers=None)[source]
+count(*, index=None, params=None, headers=None)[source]

 Parameters:

 • error_trace – Whether to include the stack trace of returned errors.
+Default is false.

 • human – Whether to return human readable values for statistics.
+Default is True.

 • pretty – Whether to pretty format the returned JSON response.
+Default is false.

 • source – The URL-encoded request definition.
 Useful for libraries that do not accept a request body for non-POST requests.